Ko-fi/kofi-wordpress-button/Readme.txt

 = What about monthly memberships =

-Ko-fi offer Ko-fi Gold, a totally optional upgrade which allows creators to receive recurring monthly donations, create supporter only content and build a monthly membership service.
+Yes, use Ko-fi to receive monthly subscriptions or create your own membership tiers.
+Use membership tiers to offer different benefits and price points to suit your audience.

 = What does the WordPress Plugin do =